10 Commandments of Budgeting

-Simply put, a budget is an itemised summary of likely income and expenses for a given period.
+Simply put, a budget is an itemized summary of likely income and expenses for a given period.
 It is typically created using a spreadsheet.
 Here at Cyber Finance, our consultants will be able to help you set up your first budget.
 It will provide a concrete, organized, and easily understandable breakdown of how much money you have coming in, and how much you are spending.
-It’s an invaluable tool to help you prioritise your spending and manage your money, no matter how much or how little you have!
+It’s an invaluable tool to help you prioritize your spending and manage your money, no matter how much or how little you have!

 Setting up a budget will help you confirm the following: